 We met Cara earlier this year in the Women of Welcome community.
-She asked us if she could share her late husband’s story with our community.
-Paul was an asylum seeker from Cameroon.
-“His story showcases why someone would leave their home.
+She shared the story with us of her late husband, Paul, an asylee from Cameroon.“His story showcases why someone would leave their home.
 It speaks to the reality of really hard things,” she said.

 People ask, ‘Why would someone flee?’
 This is why.“We can say what we want and vote the way we want, and those things are taken for granted.
 In other countries, those things are not taken for granted.
 Paul didn’t break any laws.
 He stood up for what is right because of his faith, and he was imprisoned and tortured for it.”